Adelaide (shipwrecked 1850)

-The Adelaide was a British ship which was wrecked in a storm on 19 December 1850, off Laxe, 32 miles west of A Coruña, Spain, carrying 17 passengers and crew, bound for the West Indies.
+The Adelaide was a British ship wrecked in a storm on 19 December 1850, off Laxe, 32 miles west of A Coruña, Spain, carrying 17 passengers and crew, bound for the West Indies.
 It is recorded as "Memorial M3147" on the "Maritime Memorials" database of the National Maritime Museum in Greenwich.
 An illustration of the plan of the ship is shown as folio 90 in Hilhouse Draughts, in 1950 in the possession of Charles Hill & Sons, shipbuilders at Bristol.

 Details

 The ship was built in 1830 for owners James Cunningham and Henry Robley, merchants at Bristol.
-Her (burthen was 28274/94 tons.
-Her measurements were: length 99' 6"; breadth (below) 25' 1"; height 5' 5 1/2".
-She had 2 decks and a raised quarter deck, 3 masts, was ship rigged, with a square stern, quarter galleries, and bust head.
-The masters were Thomas Brooks, later on 25 October 1836 William Dovell, after whom Thomas Brooks again 2 April 1844, at Tobago.
-On 28 June 1850 all shares in the ship were purchased by William Dovell, master mariner.
-In 1850 it was described as having a "barque rig".
-On 13 November 1850, 21 shares were sold to Charles Hill, merchant of Bristol.
+Her burthen was 28274/94 tons, and her measurements were: length 99' 6"; breadth (below) 25' 1"; height 5' 5 1/2".
+She had 2 decks and a raised quarterdeck, 3 masts, was ship rigged, with a square stern, quarter galleries, and bust head.
+The masters were Thomas Brooks, William Dovell on 25 October 1836, and Thomas Brooks again on 2 April 1844, at Tobago.
+On 28 June 1850, all shares in the ship were purchased by William Dovell, a master mariner.
+In 1850, it was described as having a "barque rig".
+On 13 November 1850, 21 shares were sold to Charles Hill, a merchant of Bristol.

 Shipwreck

 The Shipwreck was recorded in the Bristol Mirror published on 4 January 1851.
-During a journey from Cardiff to St Vincent in the West Indies, during the night of 19 December 1850 it was stranded during a hurricane off Laxe, 32 miles west of A Coruña, Spain.
-Of the 17 passengers and crew the only survivor was Captain William Dovell, the owner and master, his wife and only son aged 12 having drowned, along with 14 men.
+During a journey from Cardiff to St Vincent in the West Indies on the night of 15 September 1850, it was stranded during a hurricane off Laxe, 32 miles west of A Coruña, Spain.
+Of the 17 passengers and crew, the only survivor was Captain William Dovell, the owner and master.
+His wife and only son, who was aged 12, drowned along with 14 men.